What is Spring Boot Auto Configuration?

 Debugging Auto Configuration

-There are two ways you can debug and find more information about auto configuration.
+There are two main ways to debug and get more information about Spring Boot auto-configuration:

 Debug Logging